 The vertex set of every graph without isolated vertices can be partitioned into two dominating sets \cite{ID3}.
 For any $k \geq 3$, Heggernes and Telle showed that it is $ \mathbf{NP} $-complete to determine whether a graph can be partitioned into $k$ independent dominating sets \cite{HT}.
-It was shown that it is $ \mathbf{NP} $-hard to determine the chromatic index of an $k$-regular graph for any $k \geq 3$ \cite{MR689264}.
+It was shown that it is $ \mathbf{NP} $-hard to determine the chromatic index of a given $k$-regular graph for any $k \geq 3$ \cite{MR689264}.
 Heggernes and Telle reduced this problem to their problem.
 For a given $k$-regular graph $G$ they construct a graph $\mathcal{J}_k$ such that the chromatic index of $G$ is $k$ if and only if the vertices of $\mathcal{J}_k$ can be partitioned into $k$ independent dominating sets.
-We show that always $\mathcal{J}_k$ can be partitioned into $k+1$ independent dominating sets.
-Determining the computational complexity of deciding whether the vertices of a given connected cubic graph $G$ can be partitioned into independent dominating sets is unsolved and has a lot of applications in proving the $\mathbf{NP} $-hardness results for other problems.
+It was shown in Appendix that the graph $\mathcal{J}_k$ can be partitioned into $k+1$ independent dominating sets.
+Determining the computational complexity of deciding whether the vertices of a given connected cubic graph $G$ can be partitioned into a number of independent dominating sets is unsolved and has a lot of applications in proving the $\mathbf{NP} $-hardness results for other problems.
 Here, we focus on this problem and present an application.

-We show that deciding whether the vertices of a given graph $G$ can be partitioned into independent dominating sets is $ \mathbf{NP} $-complete, even for restricted class of graphs.
+We show that deciding whether the vertices of a given graph $G$ can be partitioned into a number of independent dominating sets is $ \mathbf{NP} $-complete, even for restricted class of graphs.

-\begin{thm} \\ $(i)$ The vertices of $\mathcal{J}_k$ can be partitioned into $k+1$ independent dominating sets.\\ $(ii)$ For a given connected graph $G$ with at most two numbers in its degree set, determining whether the vertices of $G$ can be partitioned into independent dominating sets is $ \mathbf{NP} $-complete.\\ $(iii)$ Determine whether the vertices of a given 3-regular graph can be partitioned into independent dominating sets is $ \mathbf{NP} $-complete. \end{thm}
+\begin{thm} \\ $(i)$ For a given connected graph $G$ with at most two numbers in its degree set, determining whether the vertices of $G$ can be partitioned into a number of independent dominating sets is $ \mathbf{NP} $-complete.\\ $(ii)$ Determine whether the vertices of a given 3-regular graph can be partitioned into a number of independent dominating sets is $ \mathbf{NP} $-complete. \end{thm}